thinng/asd_feat/README.md

 The ranking of genes returned by running score_2_index.py will be stored at the folder of feat_ranking/

-4. Now we have feature ranking for both conventional and network-based methods. python classify.py
+4. Now we have feature ranking for both conventional and network-based methods.
+Then the features with highest ranks will be used in the following classification. python classify.py

 The result for all these feature selections returned by running classify.py will be stored in result.csv.